Sherri Martel: Eastern Championship Wrestling (1993–1994)

 She began working in Eastern Championship Wrestling (ECW) in 1993, managing Shane Douglas.
-Sherri turned on Douglas in a tag match with Brian Pillman, costing Douglas the match on behalf of Ric Flair.
 At November to Remember on November 13, Martel faced Malia Hosaka in a match.
+Sherri continued to manage Douglas until the spring of 1994.

 World Championship Wrestling (1994–1997, 2000)

 Managing Ric Flair (1994)

 Martel signed with World Championship Wrestling (WCW) in 1994.
 The original plan for her was to manage Kevin and Dave Sullivan against Missy Hyatt and The Nasty Boys, but after Hyatt was fired in February 1994, the proposed rivalry went on with no managers for either team.

-Martel made her debut on the April 23 edition of WCW Saturday Night, under the name Sensuous Sherri, this was because the name Sensational Sherri was trademarked by the WWF.
-In an interview with Gene Okerlund, she said her goal was to find a man that can bring her the WCW World Heavyweight Championship.
+Martel made her debut on the April 23 edition of WCW Saturday Night, under the name Sensuous Sherri (this was because the name Sensational Sherri was trademarked by the WWF).
+In an interview with Gene Okerlund, she said her goal was to find a man who can bring her the WCW World Heavyweight Championship.
 She was ringside at Slamboree on May 22, during the WCW World Heavyweight Championship match between Ric Flair and Barry Windham.
 On June 24, a title unification match took place at the Clash of the Champions XXVII between WCW World Heavyweight Champion Ric Flair and the WCW International World Heavyweight Champion Sting.
 Although she revealed in the beginning of the match she sided with Sting (including wearing his signature face paint), it turned out to be a double cross, as she sided with Flair, who won the match and unified the titles, double-teaming Sting, until the newly signed Hulk Hogan made the save.

 At Bash at the Beach, Martel tried to help Flair to defeat Hogan in a match by giving him brass knuckles, but failed.
 At the feud's climactic battle, a steel cage match at Halloween Havoc, Martel climbed the cage to aid Flair and in the process had her dress pulled off by Jimmy Hart, Hogan's manager, leaving her dangling from the cage in black lingerie.